-The outcome of the upcoming Munich Security Conference 14-16 February 2025 will likely provide some insights into what the near-term approach of the US will be and where this will leave Ukraine and the European continent in relation to the Russian war in Ukraine.
-Several countries have proposed hosting future talks, although no dates and locations are reported confirmed.
 Developments along the frontline do not change the threat assessment in the northwestern Black Sea.
 Ukraine and Russia are likely to continue their positioning ahead of any future negotiations, with both capable of continuing the conflict at present levels without significant escalation.

-Ukraine is likely to continue targeting Russian infrastructure using missiles, naval drones, and aerial drones, focusing on Crimea, the Eastern Black Sea, and the Sea of Azov.
-Russia continue to have the capability to disrupt vessels in the Ukrainian Black Sea corridor and to target port infrastructure in attempts to divert and disrupt Ukrainian military efforts.
+To the degree that it is possible, given the announced pause in US military aid to Ukraine, Ukraine is likely to continue targeting Russian infrastructure using missiles, naval drones, and aerial drones, focusing on Crimea, the Eastern Black Sea, and the Sea of Azov.
+Russia continues to have the capability to disrupt vessels in the Ukrainian Black Sea corridor and to target port infrastructure in attempts to divert and disrupt Ukrainian military efforts.
 New sanctions on Russia could alter Black Sea security dynamics, with potential restrictions on EU, NATO, or Western-affiliated vessels accessing Russian ports.
 Detention and harassment of such vessels by Russian authorities are possible.

-The conflict has shown potential for broader hybrid warfare, with Western intelligence warning of increased Russian activities in Europe.
-Ukraine may also target Russian infrastructure beyond the Black Sea.
+The war has shown potential for broader hybrid warfare, with Western intelligence warning of increased Russian activities in Europe.
+Ukraine are also likely to continue to target Russian infrastructure beyond the Black Sea.
 Examples include "parcel bombs" at DHL sites and incidents involving Nord Stream pipelines, suggesting hybrid warfare extending beyond Ukraine and the Black Sea to areas with high tensions between Russia and the West or NATO.

-Annex 1 - Illustration of reported mined areas Annex 2 - Announced temporary corridor from UKR Black Sea ports
+Annex 1 - Illustration of reported mined areas Annex 2 - Announced temporary corridor from

+UKR Black Sea ports

-Annex 3 - Reported Kerch Strait inspection area Annex 4 - Incidents
+Annex 3 - Reported Kerch Strait inspection area